-The SVP, Human Resources and CFO reviews reports related to whistleblower investigations as needed, at least annually, and report findings to the Board as necessary.
+The SVP, Human Resources, CFO, and Chair of the Audit Committee review reports related to whistleblower investigations as needed, at least annually, and report findings to the Board as necessary.
 There have been no instances of whistleblower investigations in the Company's history.